fingerprintjs/fingerprintjs/README.md

 Before exclusion was done by putting an individual excludes like `excludeTouchSupport: true` in the options.

-To exclude a component now, put its key inside the excludes array in options
+To exclude a component now, put its key inside the excludes object in options
 ```
-var options = {excludes: ['touchSupport']}
+var options = {excludes: {'touchSupport': true}}
 ```

 ### Custom Entropy Function